BrennanB/quartz/content/Generic WAFFLES Content/Pit Crew Philosophy.md

 # Only Pit Members Are in the Pit

-Space is extremely limited in the team's [[pit]] area and on the practice field.
+Space is extremely limited in the team's [[Pit]] area and on the practice field.
 Only the [[Pit Crew]] members should be in the these areas, unless a team member is relaying information briefly or are called in by the lead [[Pit Mentor|pit mentors]].

 Extra [[Mentors]], [[Student]], family members, and guests should remove themselves from the [[Pit]] when not needed.
 The [[Pit Mentor]] leads will monitor this and ask people to leave as required to prevent overcrowding.